So many people say to me that they find random colour placement difficult so if you are one of those people you may find this method useful!

 If you'd like to know how to make a granny square the Little Dove way you can find my video tutorial on my You Tube channel here

 Don't forget to SUBSCRIBE to keep up to date with new tutorials!

 Once I had made those five grannies I made four more carbon copies of each of them so I ended up with 25 squares.

 The next thing to do is arrange them so that each row of five grannies contains a different last round colour.
 It's a bit like a crochet sudoku!
 I decided to make an extra row to make 30 grannies altogether so once again just made 5 more grannies in the same colour order and then placed them in the same spots as the first row.
 I'm not the best at explaining things so here's my layout so that you can hopefully see what I mean!

 The squares are joined together with Sint Niklaus using the join as you go method on the sixth round.
+You can find a video tutorial for this joining method on my You Tube channel.
 I then did a few rows of DC and finished the blanket off with Attic 24's bobble shell edging using Tynaarlo

 I hope you have found this combo inspiring and I'd love to see how you use it!
 If you want to you can use hashtag #littledovecolourcombo to share your creations on social media.

 All my blog content is provided free however if you would like to support the time involved in producing the blog and the information I share you can do so by 'buying me a coffee'

 Thank you and happy crocheting!